-The success of our business depends primarily upon our ability to identify, develop and commercialize biopharmaceutical product candidates.
-Although AV-101 is in Phase 2 clinical development, our research programs, we may fail to identify other potential product candidates for clinical development for a number of reasons.
-Our research methodology may be unsuccessful in identifying potential product candidates or our potential product candidates may be shown to have harmful side effects or may have other characteristics that may make the products unmarketable or unlikely to receive marketing approval.
+The success of our business depends primarily upon our ability to identify, develop and commercialize product candidates with commercial and therapeutic potential.
+Although AV-101 is in Phase 2 clinical development, we may fail to identify additional product candidates for clinical development for a number of reasons.
+Our research methodology may be unsuccessful in identifying new product candidates or our product candidates may be shown to have harmful side effects or may have other characteristics that may make the products unmarketable or unlikely to receive marketing approval.

-Because we have limited financial and management resources, we focus on a limited number of research programs and product candidates and are currently focused on AV-101 and stem cell technology-based drug rescue .
+Because we have limited financial and management resources, we focus on a limited number of research programs and product candidates and are currently focused on our AV-101 and NCE drug rescue programs.
 As a result, we may forego or delay pursuit of opportunities with other product candidates or for other indications that later prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial drugs or profitable market opportunities.
 Our spending on current and future research and development programs and product candidates for specific indications may not yield any commercially viable drugs.
 If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through future collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.